incyclesoftware/GitHubCopilotPreq/README.md

 Copilot Ubuntu scripts
 =======================

-This repository contains scripts to install and configure Ubuntu 18.04 LTS for Copilot sessions with InCycle.
+This repository contains scripts to install and configure Ubuntu 24.04 LTS for Copilot sessions with InCycle.
+Note that these scripts are intended to be run on an Ubuntu 24.04 LTS installation, lower versions may not work.

 Included scripts
 ----------------